rfgzuid/Capstone/README.md

 In the cbf.py file, the CBFs(control barrier functions) are setup.

+In the noise.py file, the noise functions are setup and custom wrappers for the environments are setup.
+We do this to make the environment stochastic in order to use the SCBFs.

 ## Example
 Below is a short example of how to use the library to setup and train the cartpole environment: